-The LSC publishes a simple online register of legal practitioners in Uniform Law jurisdictions, called the Australian Legal Profession Register.
-The register contains the name, type of practising certificate (solicitor or barrister only) and State where the practising certificate was obtained.
-The information published on the Register is provided directly to the LSC by the designated local regulatory authorities and it is also publicly available on their websites.
+The Council publishes a simple online register of legal practitioners in Uniform Law jurisdictions, called the Australian Legal Profession Register.
+The Register contains the name, type of practising certificate (solicitor or barrister only) and State where the practising certificate was obtained.
+The information published on the Register is provided directly to the Council by the designated local regulatory authorities and it is also publicly available on their websites.
 The Register does not contain reference to any personal information such as address, email or phone number.
 Users are directed to the relevant regulatory body to obtain further information about a legal practitioner, including accessing Registers of Disciplinary Actions.
+Legal practitioners who would like to remove or update their details on the Register should contact their designated local regulatory authority.